Skip to main content

 HIGH PREVALENCE

-Not a common allergen, but cassava must be properly prepared to remove natural toxins.
-Commercially prepared cassava is safe.
+Cassava isn't really an allergen, but it has to be prepared properly to remove its natural toxins.
+Commercially processed cassava is safe to eat.

 COMMONLY FOUND IN: